 Zeus was almost eaten by his father Kronos

 Zeus wasn’t born king of the gods.
 His father, Kronos, the previous king, had received a prophecy that his own son would overthrow him and so ate all of his children.

 Unluckily for Kronos, when Zeus was born, this time his wife Rhea swapped her baby for a stone and hid him on the island of Crete.
 There, bodyguards known as the Curetes kept his existence a secret, drowning out the sound of the god’s crying by clashing their swords and shields together over his cot.

 A grown-up Zeus returned home and made his father Kronos vomit up his brothers and sisters, who became the older generation of the Olympians (named after the mountain, Mt Olympus, where they lived).
 He castrated Kronos and imprisoned him in Tartarus, the ancient hell.

-Now king of the gods, he and his brothers, Poseidon and Hades, divided up the sky, underworld and sea between them.
+Now the king of the gods, he and his brothers, Poseidon and Hades, divided up the sky, underworld, and sea between them.
 Zeus for the sky, while Hades took the underworld and Poseidon the sea.

 Zeus had many affairs

 His marriage to Hera, the goddess of women, didn’t stop him from seducing and abusing other women, both mortal and immortal.

 One of his “strategies” to pick up mortal women was to turn into an animal.
 For example, to seduce Europa, he turned into a bull and swam off with her when she got on his back for a ride.

 Are you enjoying this article?Sign up to our Free Weekly Newsletter